 The menu has options for View Code and View Designer.
 The Designer is the Form you can see at the moment.
-Click View Code from the menu to see the following window appear (you can also press the F7 key on your keyboard in earlier versions, and CTRL + ALT + 0 in version 2012/13):
+Click View Code from the menu to see the following window appear (you can also press the F7 key on your keyboard in Community 2015, and CTRL + ALT + 0 in version 2012/13):

 The code has a lot more using statements than before.
 Don't worry about these for now.
 They just mean "using some code that's already been written".

 The code also says partial class Form1.
 It's partial because some code is hidden from you.
 To see the rest of it (which we don't need to alter), click the arrow symbol next to Form1.cs in the Solution Explorer:

 Now double click Form1.Designer.cs.
 You'll see the following code: